LeemanGeophysicalLLC/GEARS/2021_summer_schedule.md

   </tr>
 </table>

-**We'll arrange a meeting place for dinner so everyone can get acquainted.**
+**We'll arrange an optional meeting place for dinner so everyone can get acquainted.**

 ### Labs
 * Soldering Through Hole and Surface Mount - Building Blinky!
-(Leader Josh K.)
-* Using Amplifiers for Calculus (Leader John B.)
+* Operational Amplifiers and Impedance
-* Instrumentation Amplifiers and Transducers (Leader Steve S.)
+* Instrumentation Amplifiers and Transducers
-* Tapping into Communications with Probes and Logic Analyzers (Leader John L.)
+* Tapping into Communications with Probes and Logic Analyzers

 ## Day 2